Tesla shares, bonds drop as CEO Musk bites hand of Wall Street

 Of 27 brokerages covering the stock, nine now have a "buy" or higher rating, 10 "hold" and eight have "sell" or lower.

-The company's shares were down around 6 percent at US$283 in New York in afternoon trading.
+The company's shares closed down 5.5 percent at US$284.45 in New York.
 They have lost more than a quarter of their value since touching a high of US$389.61 in September, hurt by reports of bottlenecks around production of the Model 3 sedan, seen as crucial to Tesla's profitability.

 Musk has won legions of vocal fans for his soaring vision and bold promises, from making electric vehicles mainstream to sending rockets into space as the CEO of SpaceX.

-But the entrepreneur has also exhibited erratic behavior in recent months, from late-night tweets and jokes about bankruptcy to a public spat with regulators investigating a fatality involving a Tesla.
+But the entrepreneur has also exhibited erratic behaviour in recent months, from late-night tweets and jokes about bankruptcy to a public spat with regulators investigating a fatality involving a Tesla.

 "We like Elon Musk and because he gets frustrated it only makes him human," said Gerald Sparrow of Sparrow Capital.
 "We focus on the numbers they produce, not the emotions."